Avoid Reno Woes: Take a Certified Interior Designer House Hunting

 To be fair, most non-designers just don't know what to look out for.
 This is why hiring a certified interior designer can benefit you.
 A formally educated and trained interior designer can go with you to visit prospective properties and give you an idea of what it would take to make a house more like your home before you go to settlement.
 Further, an interior designer can save you money by not only pointing out some foreseeable issues, but also giving you solutions so you can buy that home on that perfect street and renovate within your budget.
 Last but not least, an interior designer can recommend whether or not you should hire other specialists such as an architect or structural engineer.
 Don't know any architects or structural engineers?
 No problem, because many interior designer do.

 Most people feel that hiring an interior designer is an unnecessary expense.
 I once did a walkthrough of a finished basement in which someone wanted to add a full-bath.
-They thought the best place for the full bath was all the way at the back of the basement past the tv room in a room they were converting into a guest bedroom.
+They thought the best place for the full bath was all the way at the back of the basement past the TV room in a room they were converting into a guest bedroom.
 I was in the room for less than 5 minutes and already knew that it would make more sense for the bathroom to be adjacent to the stair in the current storage room that was nearly empty, where there was already plumbing for the half bath above.
-That would save labor related to new plumbing as well as building new partitions, but this plan would also make the bathroom available to those in the tv room when they did not have a guest visiting.
+That would save labor related to new plumbing as well as building new partitions, but this plan would also make the bathroom available to those in the TV room when they did not have a guest visiting.

 Locating the bathroom at the back of the basement would have likely cost more money and been less functional from a space planning standpoint.
 Most formally trained designers would have been able to figure out a more effective floor plan in a few minutes as I did - imagine what a designer could tell you in an hour.
 Further, imagine how much money could be saved in the long-run by meeting with a designer at a property before putting in an offer.